umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/settings-objects.md

 * **Typed Settings Model** - The type represents a strongly typed settings model the given Provider accepts.
 Any stored settings in the database will be deserialized to this type before being passed to the Provider for processing.
 This provides strongly typed access to the relevant configuration settings.
 * **UI Scaffold** - The settings object defines metadata on its properties via an Attribute implementing `UmbracoCommerceSettingAttribute`, each Provider type has its own attribute type in case they require additional config, for example `DiscountRewardProviderSettingAttribute`, `DiscountRuleProviderSettingAttribute` or `PaymentProviderSettingAttribute`.
 The attributes are used to dynamically build the AngularJS-based UI for the given Provider configuration.
 See the [UI Scaffolding](settings-objects.md#ui-scaffolding) section below for more information on UI Scaffolding.
-* **JavaScript Settings Model** - The settings object also defines the JavaScript settings model passed to the Provider editor UI, using either the settings Property name as the object property key, or using the `key` property of the Setting Attribute declared on the given Property.
+* **JavaScript Settings Model** - The settings object also defines the JavaScript settings model passed to the Provider editor UI, using either the settings Property name as the object property key, or using the `Key` property of the Setting Attribute declared on the given Property.

 ## UI Scaffolding